-- Who is responsible for what: (a) notarial fees, (b) taxes payable to the Bureau of Internal Revenue (BIR) – Capital Gains Taxes, Value Added Tax, Creditable Withholding Tax, Documentary Stamp Taxes. (c) The Transfer Tax paid to the Local Government Unit. (d) The Title registration cost, etc.
+- Who is responsible for what: (a) notarial fees, (b) taxes payable to the Bureau of Internal Revenue (BIR) – Capital Gains Taxes, Value Added Tax, Creditable Withholding Tax, Documentary Stamp Taxes. (c) transfer tax to be paid to the Local Government Unit (d) the title registration cost, etc.

 - The expiry of the Authority

-- A hold-over clause that recognizes buyers registered with the owner/seller during the period of the the authority who proceed with a purchase after the expiry of the authority.
-Usually, granted for six (6) months from the expiry of the authority.
+- A hold-over clause that recognizes buyers registered with the owner/seller during the period of the authority who proceed with a purchase after the expiry of the authority.
+The hold-over clause is usually granted for six (6) months from the expiry of the authority.

-- The Seller’s signature signifying the grant of the authority.
+- The Seller’s signature that proves the granting of authority.